- Police Department

 6. Background Investigation

-Candidates who successfully complete the Physical Agility Test, will be provided with a link to an Personal History Statement.
-The statement will be completed and a comprehensive background investigation will be conducted.
+Candidates who successfully complete the Physical Agility Test will be provided with a link to a Personal History Statement.
+The statement will be completed, and a comprehensive background investigation will be conducted.

 7. Interview Board